numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 in dtk-tools-malaria.
 Node and individual properties are set in the demographics file and can be called upon here for things like low vs high access groups.

 This example details a simple SMC intervention.
 Its coverage level, number of cycles, and start day are specified in the model builder as they may change more regularly based on the purpose of different analyses.
 Timesteps between repetitions (if more than one cycle given) is set to 30 days as SMC is given on a monthly basis during peak season.
 The target group is also specified here to limit the age group to 0.25-5 year old children.
-This example dictates that it only applies to children classified as having "low" SMC access per the demographics file and uses adherent drug configurations as previously shown.
+This example uses adherent drug configurations as previously shown.

 ```python